yifan97/blog/_posts/2019-07-12-normalizing-flows.md

 $$ \text{det} J = \prod_{i=1}^d J_{ii} \tag{13}$$

-Here are three flows that use the above concept, albeit in different ways, and arrive at mappings with very different properties.
+Here are four flows that use the above concept, albeit in different ways, and arrive at mappings with very different properties.

 <br>
 - **Real Non-Volume Preserving Flows (R-NVP)**